drogatkin/rust_utilities/doc/rustbee/README.md

 - A string representing the current OS is \~os\~
 - A current working directory \~cwd\~
 - An index of the current loop iteration \~index\~

+You can break a line adding \ the end.

 A target is defined as :